STAMP-project/botsing-jira-plugin/README.md

 This plugin analyze issues that have stacktrace as attachments and the label 'STAMP' and run Botsing to generate a test to replicate the stacktrace.

+The execution of Botsing will be done in an instance of [Botsing server](https://github.com/STAMP-project/botsing-server) and the test generated will be added as attachments in the issue itself.

+A comment will be added at the start and at the end of this process in the issue.

 ## Prerequisites

 This plugin has been developed for Jira 7.13.0.

-This plugin connects to a [Botsing server](https://github.com/STAMP-project/botsing-github-app) that can be configured in the botsing-jira-plugin configuration page.
+This plugin connects to a [Botsing server](https://github.com/STAMP-project/botsing-server) that can be configured in the botsing-jira-plugin configuration page.

 ### Plugin configuration